 Each of the listed corpora contains a number of sound files and corresponding text files including transcripts of utterances.
 The transcripts include timestamps and speaker identifiers.
 The utterances in all corpora are pre-divided into sentences (Beserman, Rogovatka, Ustja, Chukchi, Azeri) or words (Bashkir) by the corpora compilers; the subsequent analysis is based on this division.
 For Bashkir language, I put words back into sentences for the consistency of the analysis, as for all the other corpora speech rate of an utterance include the pauses between words.
 Otherwise, for Bashkir language instead of the speech rate, I would calculate the articulation rate which is always higher than the speech rate.

 I carry out all the preliminary data processing using the Python programming language (Van Rossum & Drake, 2011).
-The link to the programming code can be found in Appendix N.
+The link to the programming code can be found in Appendix 1.

 Firstly, for each language, I chose speakers, whose overall speech duration in a particular sound file is no less than 70% of the overall speech duration of the file.
 If there is no such a speaker in a sound file, I exclude this file from the analysis.
 This constraint is based on the idea that the monologue form of speech is more suitable for the speech rate evaluation.
 That is, if we do not differentiate between the monologue and dialogue (or even polylogue), our evaluation will be biased by the effects related to the accommodation of the speech rate of a participant to that of an interviewer or co-participant (for more details, see Literature review section).
 However, if one person’s speech comprises more than 70% of the overall speech duration of a sound file, we can be almost certain that it is a monologue (with, possibly, some short questions from an interviewer).